Solo Travel in Albania: A Practical Guide for Independent Explorers

 It’s a good option if you want structure without being herded around.

-ven if you’re normally an independent traveller, joining one or two tours can make the whole experience smoother.
-And you’ll probably come away with a few new travel friends too.
+Even if you’re normally an independent traveller, joining one or two tours can make the whole experience smoother.
+And you might even come away with a few new travel friends too.

 Bonus Travel Tips